Black Cat (1991 film): Plot summary

 Cat is operated on, and a microchip, known as the ‘Black Cat’ is planted in her brain.
 Then she is spirited away by helicopter to a top secret facility run by the CIA.
 She awakens in a stark white room, where a man named Brian explains that she has been certified dead, and now has the opportunity to work for the government.
 He offers her medication for what he says will be frequent headaches caused by her chip implant.
 Cat grabs Brian’s gun, shoots him, and in her underwear, runs out into the complex looking, once more, for a way out.
 Brian catches up to her, revealing he was wearing a bullet proof vest.

 Over the course of a year, Cat is taught to be an effective and unemotional assassin.
 After a virtual reality test where she hesitates to kill a target she believes to be an unobtrusive old woman but is in fact a terrorist in disguise, higher-ups want to kill her as being unviable, but Brian asks for another opportunity.
-He makes Cat believe she is being given a weekend of liberty, but she learns she has been tasked to infiltrate a Jewish wedding and kill the bride.
-She succeeds, but in the course of fleeing the scene, she finds her getaway car is inoperative, and must improvise another escape through heavy gunfire, ultimately jumping off a bridge and surviving being carried through rapids.
+He makes Cat believe she is being given a weekend of liberty, but she learns she has been tasked with infiltrating a Jewish wedding and kill the bride.
+She succeeds, but in the course of fleeing the scene, she finds her getaway car is inoperative, and must improvise another escape through heavy gunfire, ultimately jumping off a bridge and surviving being carried through the rapids.
 She confronts Brian, who tells her she has passed this test, and can return to society, albeit under their command.

 Under the new identity of Erica, she is placed in Hong Kong and poses as a photo journalist for a magazine, in order to get access to several underworld targets whom she is ordered to kill.
 While on her first mission, she learns she has been photographed, and upon tracking the photographer down, learns his name is Thomas, an employee at a bird sanctuary.
 Taken with his kind nature, she dates him, never revealing her true occupation, with Brian outwardly seeming to approve of their relationship, so long as it does not interfere with her work.

-But complications begin to arise.
+Soon complications begin to arise.
 In one instance, after leaving a movie with her boyfriend, she is recognized by a childhood friend now married and pregnant; though she denies being Cat to her former friend, later that evening the woman and her husband are killed in a suspicious explosion, likely arranged by the CIA to maintain her cover.